Home » Reviews » Best Phones Under $500-600 (August 2025)

 • IP Ratings: While most phones under $500 do have an IP rating, you won’t get IP68 or IP69 ratings in this price segment.

-• Lots Of Storage: Another paint point or lack of it to be precise.
-Most phones under $500 start at 128GB storage.
-If you want a phone with higher capacity then you will need to shell out more money.
+• Lots of Storage: Another pain point, or lack of it, to be precise.
+Most phones under $500 start at 128GB of storage.
+If you want a phone with higher capacity, then you will need to shell out more money.

-• Fast Charging: Budget phones especially the ones found in the US will slower charging speeds compared to their flagship counterparts.
+• Fast Charging: Budget phones, especially the ones found in the US, will have slower charging speeds compared to their flagship counterparts.

 Also Read: